tigerbeetle/tigerbeetle/docs/DESIGN.md

 ### Protocol Design Decisions

 The header is a multiple of 128 bytes because we want to keep the subsequent data aligned to 64-byte cache line boundaries.
-We don't want any structure to straddle multiple cache lines unnecessarily.
+We don't want any structure to straddle multiple cache lines unnecessarily for the sake of simplicity with respect to struct alignment and because this can have a performance impact through false sharing.

-We order the header struct as we do to keep any future C implementations padding-free.
+We order the header struct as we do to keep any C protocol implementations padding-free.

 We use BLAKE3 as our checksum, truncating the checksum to 128 bits.